Holy See: Military

 Like various European powers, earlier popes recruited Swiss mercenaries as part of an army.
 The Pontifical Swiss Guard was founded by Pope Julius II in January 1506 as the personal bodyguards of the Pope and continues to fulfill that function.
 It is listed in the Annuario Pontificio under "Holy See", not under "State of Vatican City".

-In 2005, the Guard had 134 members.
+As of 2026, the Guard has a fixed number of a 135 members.
 Recruitment is arranged by a special agreement between the Holy See and Switzerland.
 All recruits must be Catholic, unmarried males with Swiss citizenship who have completed basic training with the Swiss Armed Forces with certificates of good conduct, be between the ages of 19 and 30, and be at least 175 cm in height.

 Members are armed with small arms and the traditional halberd, and trained in bodyguarding tactics.

 The police force in Vatican City, known as the Corps of Gendarmerie of Vatican City, belongs to the city state, not to the Holy See.

 The Holy See signed the UN treaty on the Prohibition of Nuclear Weapons, a binding agreement for negotiations for the total elimination of nuclear weapons.